Cyncrovee/CryptumText/README.md

 - Confirmation Dialog(s)

 # Extra Notes
+- The editor widget specifically cannot auto adjust to the system theme, however you can toggle the theme manually and it will persist across restarts (provided "editor_theme" option in the settings file hasn't been changed)
+- While the program might run on Windows or MacOS, I haven't tested this myself.
 - The ability to toggle showing hidden files is only available on UNIX systems, due to complications with detecting hidden files on Windows